Historic and Contemporary Photograph Collections

-- Print Collection: 8,000 vintage prints assembled from a variety of sources.
+- Print Collection: Artificial collection highlighting the history of photograhic processes.
 Subjects include architecture; local history; landscape; logging, shipping and railroads; and portraits.

 - William J. Smith: Images, mostly stereo, of the town of Detroit, Oregon, and logging operations (1898-1983), 67 images.

 - Doris Ulmann: Vintage prints, proof prints and glass-plate negatives featuring portraits of eminent literary figures, craftspeople and farmers from Appalachia and the Georgia Sea Islands (1920s-1934), 9,000 images.